 - AvaTrade offers a secure trading environment.
 We are regulated via 8 authorities across 5 continents and our client funds are protected at all times.

 - Many crypto exchanges charge hefty fees for each transaction.
-At AvaTrade, there are no fees or hidden costs and we also offer zero commissions and no bank fees on transactions.
+At AvaTrade UK, there are no fees or hidden costs and we also offer zero commissions and no bank fees on transactions.

-- At AvaTrade, we offer automated trading for convenience and flexibility.
+- At AvaTrade UK, we offer automated trading for convenience and flexibility.
 When you trade, you can preset profit and loss levels by using stop losses or take profit limits when you trade.
 Future orders like Buy Stops and Buy Limits are also available.